xyflow/react-flow-docs/docs/api/hooks/use-nodes-state.md

 This helper hook creates a new local state to store React Flow nodes.
 It is very similar to React's `useState` but exposes a `onNodesChange` function that can be passed as a prop to the `ReactFlow` component.
 This makes it easier to quickly create controlled flows without the need to implement the `onNodesChange` function.

 :::caution
 This hook has been added for prototyping and reducing boilerplate in the React Flow examples.
-It can be used in production but we recommend to use a [state management library like Zustand](/docs/guides/state-management/).
+It can be used in production, but we recommend using a [state management library like Zustand](/docs/guides/state-management/) instead.
 :::

 ### Usage